 O’Level Subjects for Arts (Combined Honours)

-There are five (5) O’level subjects that are required for you to be qualified to study this course.
-You are expected to have a five (5) SSCE credit passes in the required subjects which have been listed below;
+Five (5) O’level subjects are required for you to be qualified to study this course.
+You are expected to have five (5) SSCE credit passes in the required subjects which have been listed below;

 1).
 English Language.

 2).
 Any four (4) Arts subjects to be combined.

 JAMB Subjects for Arts Combined Honours

 Firstly, be informed that the JAMB subject combination for this course is 180 for Universities, though we urge you to aim for 200 and above to stand a better opportunity of being admitted.

 There are three (3) subjects you must meet in your JAMB UTME examination and it must include English Language and any other TWO (2) arts subjects.

 Direct Entry Requirements

 If you don’t intend to apply to study the course at any Nigerian University using UTME, then you must ensure that you meet the required direct entry requirements listed below:

 You are required to have two (2) ‘A’ level passes in the subjects to be combined.